smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 ServerPubKey = 'test-pub-key' # Example
 ```
 ServerPubKey is the public key of the telemetry server.
-This field will be removed in a furture version
+This field will be removed in a future version

 ### URL
 ```toml
 URL = 'https://prom.test' # Example
 ```
 URL is where to send telemetry.
-This field will be removed in a furture version
+This field will be removed in a future version

 ### BufferSize
 ```toml